SevaShpun/sqlite3-editor/README.md

 # sqlite3-editor
-Feel free to report any issues.
+Feel free to report any issues or feature requests.